lsst-sqre/sqr-049/index.rst

 #.
 Find all child tokens via the ``subtoken`` table.
    All of those tokens should also be expired since they inherit the expiration of the parent token.
    (If not, this is a bug that should be reported.)
-   Process the expiration of those tokens first by following this list of actions, and then return to the parent token.
+   Recursively process the expiration of those tokens first by following this list of actions, and then return to the parent token.
 #.
 Delete the token from ``token`` (which will cause cascading deletes from ``token_scopes`` and ``subtoken``).
 #.
 Add an entry to ``token_change_history`` with the metadata values of the token and an ``action`` of ``expire``.
 #.
 Delete the token from Redis if it exists (it shouldn't due to the expiration set on the Redis entry).